joryvps/jory/README.md

-# By pollito Dorado : Jose Pariona Ludeña
+# By  JORY.JY : YURI VASQUEZ OSCCO
+GRACIAS A POLLITO